MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/03-implement-ci-cd-with-github-actions-and-iac-with-bicep.md

 1. In the **Actions secrets and variables** pane, select **New repository secret**.
 1. In the **Actions secrets / New secret** pane, in the **Name** text box, enter **AZURE_CREDENTIALS**.
 1. In the **Secret** text box, paste the JSON-formatted text you recorded earlier in this task and select **Add secret**.
-1. Switch back to the web browser displaying the Bash session within the Cloud Shell pane and run the following command to generate the name of the first App Service web app you will be deploying:
+1. Switch back to the web browser displaying the Bash session within the Cloud Shell pane and run the following command to generate the name of the first App Service web app you'll be deploying:

    ```cli
    echo devops-webapp-westeurope-$RANDOM$RANDOM
    ```

 1. Copy the value returned by the command and record it.
-You will use it later in this exercise.
+You'll use it later in this exercise.
-1. In the Bash session within the Cloud Shell pane, run the following command to generate the name of the second App Service web app you will be deploying:
+1. In the Bash session within the Cloud Shell pane, run the following command to generate the name of the second App Service web app you'll be deploying:

    ```cli
    echo devops-webapp-eastus-$RANDOM$RANDOM
    ```

 1. Copy the value returned by the command and record it.
-You will use it later in this exercise.
+You'll use it later in this exercise.

 ### Task 3: Validate the IaC and CI/CD functionality